 The metal tube is the 2K25, a receiver local oscillator of the reflex-klystron type that tunes from 8700 to 9550 Mc.
 The cavity is built in and is adjusted by the square nut on the side.
 Small variations of about 40 Mc. are obtained by changing the repeller voltage a small amount.
 What looks like an extension of one of the socket pins is a small length of coaxial line and antenna used for output coupling.

-The glass tube is the 721A, a duplexing tube.
-Used in
+used for output coupling.
 The glass tube is the 721A, a duplexing tube.
 Used in an external resonant cavity, it serves as an instantaneous switch to short the input of the receiver when the transmitter is on and hence protects the small crystal used as a mixer in the receiver.
 The cap on the side is for a "keep-alive" voltage which maintains some ions in the tube at all times and decreases the break-down time when the transmitter power is applied.